juanclopgar97/python_sharp/README.md

     person.Name = "Something"
   ```

-To implement a simple event the firt thing you have to do is create a variable to store the subscribers, look at this variable as a "To do list" due it contains the callables that are going to be executed at some specific time.
+To implement a simple event the first thing you have to do is create a variable to store the subscribers, look at this variable as a "To do list" due it contains the callables that are going to be executed at some specific time.

 ```python
 self._namechanged_callbacks = Delegate()
 ```

 As you might notice the variable that is going to store the subscribers is a Delegate and the name starts with '_' to "protect" the attribute.
 Expose the attribute "publicly" is not a good practice, due other part of the code can manipulate the attribute wrongly or get/set information in a way that was not mean to.
-Through these 2 methods the other objects in the code can subscribe/unsubscribe (add/remove) callables to our delegate.
+To fix this, we can define 2 methods to encapsulate the delegate (add/remove methods), Through these 2 methods the other objects in the code can subscribe/unsubscribe (add/remove) callables to our delegate.

 ```python
       @event